MicrochipTech/fpga-hls-examples/Training2/readme.md

 5. Make sure all the DIP switches (SW6) are in the ON position.

-5. Connect the AC adapter to the board and power it on (SW4).
+6. Connect the AC adapter to the board and power it on (SW4).

-6. Open up FlashPro Express (FPExpress v2026.1), which you can find in the Start Menu, listed under “Microchip Libero SoC v2026.1”:
+7. Open up FlashPro Express (FPExpress v2026.1), which you can find in the Start Menu, listed under “Microchip Libero SoC v2026.1”:

 <p align="center"><img src=".//media/image98.png" /></p>

-7. Select Project and New Job Project.
+8. Select Project and New Job Project.

 <p align="center"><img src=".//media/image99.png" /></p>

-8. Now select the job file “`Training2/VIDEO_KIT_TOP.job`” downloaded from the release assets.
+9. Now select the job file “`Training2/VIDEO_KIT_TOP.job`” downloaded from the release assets.
 Alternatively, you may generate your own bitstream from the Libero project created in the [previous section](#appendix-b-integrating-into-smartdesign) by running "Generate Bitstream", which runs
 Synthesis, Place and Route, and Timing (approx. 1-2 hours.)

-Note: as step 1 documented, to obtain this .job file, you can either:
-- Run `./setup.ps1` under `\fpga-hls-examples\` directory, to obtain pre-compiled binary.
-OR
-- re-generate the bitstream and Libero project from scratch by following the instructions here: <https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training1/Libero>

-9. Enter a project location.
+10. Enter a project location.
 Click OK.

-10. Now the Programmer window will open.
+11. Now the Programmer window will open.
 If you do not see the Programmer for the MPF300TS PolarFire® FPGA, then click Refresh/Rescan Programmers.

 <p align="center"><img src=".//media/image100.png" /></p>

-11. Now click the RUN button to program the FPGA.
+12. Now click the RUN button to program the FPGA.

-12. After programming you should see the RUN PASSED.
+13. After programming you should see the RUN PASSED.
 Now power cycle the board, then **make sure to press the user reset switch**, and close FlashPro Express.

 <p align="center"><img src=".//media/image101.png" /></p>

-13. Now you should see two video streams on your monitor, one smaller picture in picture on the top left and then the background.
+14. Now you should see two video streams on your monitor, one smaller picture in picture on the top left and then the background.
 If the video streams look blurry, try focusing the camera by rotating the camera lens.
 You should also see a downscaled greyscale version of